chef-boneyard/chef-rfc/new/rfcXXX-lifecycle-and-release-policies.md

 The term "Stable Release" is used to identify a build of a Chef OSS product that is:

   * consumable on its own (eg. not shipped only as a part of another software artifact)
-  * deemed suitable for use in production environments
+  * recommended for use in production environments

 The term originated from Chef Software's process of promoting a build from the _current_ channel to the _stable_ channel.
 However, as not all Chef OSS is built and hosted by Chef Software, the announcement of a Stable Release may also refer to the selection of a version as the "recommended" version for use in production settings.